 The man who brought it to the authorities’ attention is a Western Cape businessman who is fighting to recoup his losses.

-Hawks spokesman McIntosh Polela said the complaint was made in December.
+Hawks spokesman McIntosh Polela said the complaint had been made in December.
 Since then, the Hawks have received complaints from across the country.

 The “victims” were all unable to get loans from banks or registered lenders and turned to Euro Aid Financial Services, which offers an interest rate of 7.5 percent a year and no capital repayment.

-Applicants are told that they have to deposit one percent of the loan amount into the account of Euro Aid Financial Services before the loan can be transferred into their bank accounts.
+Applicants are told they have to deposit 1 percent of the loan amount into the account of Euro Aid Financial Services before the loan can be transferred into their bank accounts.

 They are also billed for administration fees, the amount of which varies depending on the loan requested.

 Complainants claim that despite paying the deposit and the admin fee, they did not see a cent of the loan the company had agreed to give them.
-Instead, they said, they were met with excuses and stalling tactics.
+Instead they were met with excuses and stalling tactics.

-The lawyer’s brother, who answered his cellphone on Monday, said the reason his brother had not commented was that he had flown to Dubai last week “on urgent business”.
+The lawyer’s brother, who answered his cellphone today, said the reason his brother had not commented was he had flown to Dubai last week “on urgent business”.

 The Cape Argus has a list of 10 people who were promised loans but ended up losing money instead.